barteljan/VISPER/README.md

 ![Architecture](docs/img/VISPER.png)

-The easiest way to get good grasp about how VISPER can help you building an app, is by having a look at it's main components.
+The easiest way to get good grasp of how VISPER can help you building an app, is by having a look at it's main components.

 The most general component is the [App](#app) protocol, which helps you to compose your app of seperated modules called [Features](#features-and-featureobserver).
 Each Feature creates and configures a distinct part of your application.